gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 			--replication-factor 2
 ```

-Make sure that you change the kafkacat command to consume from the new topic.
+Make sure that you change the **kafkacat** command to consume from the new topic.

 ```
 kafkacat -b 10.0.1.4 -t test-avro-topic -f "P-%p: %k=%s\n" -Z
 ```

-The following Pyhton code produces an Avro message
+The following Python code produces an Avro message

 ```
 from confluent_kafka import avro